kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ### New Features

+- As a developer, I want to debug my functions
 - As a developer, I want to define enable and disable scale to zero as well as specify the scale to zero grace period.
 - As a developer, I want to view the status of my function.